No Backyard, No Problem

 Whether it is red or green, bell peppers can be grown in pots without any problems.
 But one thing to pay attention to is the soil that you use.

-If you love eating salads for lunch or dinner, you should try growing lettuce.
-There are a ton of lettuce varieties to choose from and you can plant them even during winter, they actually thrive in cooler weather.
+If you love eating salads for lunch or dinner, you should try growing lettuce or leafy greens such as swiss chard.
+There are a ton of lettuce varieties to choose from for your salad greens, and you can plant them even during the winter months.
+They actually thrive in cooler weather.

 You can plant lettuce in any type of container or pot.
 The only requirement with lettuce is that you need to plant them in a depth of at least four inches.

-Is it possible to grow potatoes indoors?
+Is it possible to grow potatoes in an indoor veggie garden?
 It is!
 Growing potatoes is possible even during winter.

 To start, choose large pots that are at least six inches in depth.
 Fill these pots with regular garden soil or you can also mix the soil with sand.
-Place the pot in direct sunlight and water them frequently.
+Place the pot in direct sunlight or light source and water them frequently.

 When preparing salads, garnishing your dishes, or adding more flavor to your dishes, you should not miss having sprouts in your indoor garden.